INFN-NA/puppet-fts/REFERENCE.md

 It can also install the MySQL server and create the FTS3 database.
 The class can be used to configure only the FTS3 server, only the MySQL server, or both.
 * [`fts::client`](#fts--client): This class isntall the FTS client
-* [`fts::database`](#fts--database): @summary: this class configures the fts database.
-Depending on the parameter choices it can build an fts server, create the   database and th
+* [`fts::database`](#fts--database): @summary: this class can create and configures the mysql fts database.
+Depending on the parameter choices,   it can create an mysql server, c
 * [`fts::server`](#fts--server): This class defines the configuration for the FTS server.
 It takes in parameters for configuring the server and sets up the necessary resources.

 ## Classes

 ### <a name="fts"></a>`fts`

-(optional) whether to build the mysql server or not.
-Defaults to true.
+(optional) The number of threads to use for the FTS3 database. defaults to 24.

 #### Examples